 Sometimes you just have to venture off the beaten path to find a well-kept secret.
 Alpena, Sanctuary of the Great Lakes holds many hidden treasures just waiting to be explored.
 Here are 5 places that you may have missed, or maybe just haven’t been to in a while.
-So veer off the road well traveled this weekend and explore Alpena’s secrets!
+Veer off the road well-traveled this weekend and explore Alpena’s secrets!

-- Fossil Hunting Rockport Quarry– If you consider treasure to be 400-million-year-old fossilized remains from the Devonian Era, then you are in luck!
-Rockport quarry is full of these treasures!
+- Rockport State Recreation Area– If you consider treasure to be 400-million-year-old fossilized remains from the Devonian Period, then you are in luck!
+The abandoned quarry at Rockport is full of these historic treasures.
 Some fossilized pieces more brilliant than others, this is a real hunt for that perfect fossil from a land before our time.
-Make your way to Rockport State Recreation Area and walk back to the quarry via a trail from the parking lot.
+Rockport is also home to an old deep-water port, a bat hibernaculum, pristine beaches, and sinkholes along miles and miles of trails.